Senior discounts in Canada can help you save money on everyday expenses whether you are 55, 60, or 65 years and older.

 Royal Ontario Museum: Senior citizens save $5 off the entry fee and pay $18 compared to the regular $23 for adult admissions.

-Canadian War Museum: Seniors aged 65 and over pay $15 for admission compared to the regular $17 fee.
+Canadian War Museum: Seniors aged 65 and over can enjoy a 20% discount on the Individual Membership rate.

 Vancouver Art Gallery: The Vancouver Art Gallery provides free admission with a donation to all seniors who are 65 years and older on the first Monday of every month (10am-1pm).
 Seniors can also save on membership fees.

 Toronto Zoo: Seniors 65 and over get deep discounts on membership fees at the Toronto Zoo.
 You can apply as an individual or a couple.

 Hockey Hall of Fame: A discounted admission rate is available to seniors aged 65 and older.

 Parks Canada: Seniors 65 and older save on the annual Discovery Pass as well as on single location passes.

 The Canadian Canoe Museum: Seniors save on membership fees at this museum.

 Winnipeg Art Gallery: The admission fee is discounted from $18 to $15 for seniors who are 65 and older.